Makindye Prison

-Makindye Prison was a Uganda government state-run prison which became notorious for extrajudicial killings and execution of government opponents during the time of Ugandan dictator, Idi Amin.
+Makindye Prison is a Uganda government state-run prison which became notorious for extrajudicial killings and execution of government opponents during the time of Ugandan dictator, Idi Amin.

-Makindye Prison started and was built as a normal civilian prison.
-It was turned into a military prison in 1971 when dictator Idi Amin came into power.
+Makindye Prison started and was built as a conventional civilian prison.
+It was turned into a military prison in 1971 when dictator Idi Amin came to power.
 Amin's authorities then started detaining opponents of the government there.

-John Kakonge, Uganda's former Minister of Agriculture under Milton Obote, was taken to Makindye Prison where his skull was crushed by a hammer.
-Prisoners were told that by doing so, they would be spared.
+John Kakonge, Uganda's former Minister of Agriculture under Milton Obote, was taken to Makindye Prison where his skull was crushed by a hammer allegedly by other prisoners.
+According to one version, prisoners were told that by hitting him, they would be saving themselves a similar fate.
 In turn, each prisoner was given a hammer to do as the previous one had done believing the same.
 A second report stated that prisoners were placed in a line and bludgeoned the person in front while waiting for a blow from behind.